Hashlee1234/Model-Merger/README.md

 # LLM Architecture Inspector

 I built this because I kept hearing terms like "attention heads", "hidden size", and "parameter count" without really understanding what they meant visually.
-So I made a tool that lets you actually see inside any language model — like opening Chrome DevTools but for an AI.
+So I made a tool that lets you actually see inside any language model

 ## What it does